-3. The Moderator shall recognize corresponding messengers or the delegates of newly received churches by extending to them his right hand body.
-5. Members desiring to speak, shall first rise and address the Moderator; shall use the term "Brother" in speaking of each other; shall not speak on the same subject more than twice without permission, and shall observe the courtesy that becomes Christians.
+3. The Moderator shall recognize corresponding messengers or the delegates of newly received churches by extending to them his right hand erator; shall use the term "Brother" in speaking of each other; shall not speak on the same subject more than twice without permission, and shall observe the courtesy that becomes Christians.

-4. The Clerk shall have recorded and read the proceedings when called for, superintend the publication and distribution of the Minutes, preserve a file of them, and have it present at each annual session, and deliver to his successor all papers belonging to the
+4. The Clerk shall have recorded and read the proceedings when called for, superintend the publication and distribution of the Minutes, preserve a file of them, and have it present at each annual session, and deliver to his successor all papers belonging to the body.
+5. Members desiring to speak, shall first rise and address the Modpermission.

-6. Members shall not absent themselves from the session without permission.
+6. Members shall not absent themselves from the session without